Ultrasound-guided trigger finger release

 Trigger finger (stenosing tenosynovitis) is a condition that affects the tendon in the hand.
 The tendon can get stuck, which causes the finger/thumb to click or lock when bent towards your palm.

-What is an ultrasound-guided trigger finger release?
+What is an ultrasound-guided trigger finger injection and/or release?

 What are the benefits?